Last updated: 5/16/2016

 First Class Package Service is for packages weighing less than 16 ounces.
 Prices range from $2.60 – $3.65.
 This is the best low-cost option that we offer.
 Packages are typically delivered within 3 business days, however they are not guaranteed to be delivered that quickly.
 You still receive a tracking number, as you do with all of our shipping options.

-Priority Mail Flat Rate and Regional Flat Rate Options
+Priority Mail Flat Rate, Regional Flat Rate, and Cubic Rate Options

 The USPS also offers Flat Rate options where the shipment is shipped in a specific box provided by the USPS for a set price, regardless of weight or distance.
 In order to understand the strategies for lowering your shipping rate you’ll need to understand how Flat Rate pricing works.